mikewest/mgc/mikewest.org/2009/2009-05-10-the-value-of-measurement.markdown

     - lukasmathis
     - mathis
     - ignorethecode
+Teaser:    |
+    While I agree fully with many of the conclusions Lukas Mathis draws in an excellent essay on the recent Google/Douglas Bowman split, a few bits deserve further study.
+In general, engineers understand and can relate well to automated A/B testing, and designers understand and can relate well to more personal usability testing.
+The two are, however, not the same, don't provide the same data, and ought not be conflated.
 ---
 While I agree fully with many of the conclusions Lukas Mathis draws in an [excellent essay on the recent Google/Douglas Bowman split][mtui], a few bits deserve further study.
 Lukas hits the central problem squarely on the head in his [footnoted claim][fn] that measurement isn't Google's problem, rather the lack of a design team capable of _balancing_ those measurements against other concerns.
 I'd elaborate on this claim, and argue that the _kind_ of testing being discussed matters.
 In general, engineers understand and can relate well to automated A/B testing, and designers understand and can relate well to more personal usability testing.
 The two are, however, not the same, don't provide the same data, and ought not be conflated.